Li Zhi (singer)

-Li Zhi (born November 13, 1978) is a mainland Chinese music artist who was banned from People's Republic of China in April 2019.
+Li Zhi (born November 13, 1978) is a mainland Chinese music artist and folk singer singing for the Taihe Music Group.
+He currently resides in Nanjing, Jiangsu Province.
 According to the China Daily newspaper published in 2015, Li was a music artist who sold out his concert tickets quickly.
 His 2014 New Year concert I/O sold out all 3,600 tickets in 13 minutes.
+Since April 12, 2019, Li has ceased activities, with his music being removed from all Chinese music streaming platforms, and Li's Weibo account was banned.
+Li's band temporarily disbanded in mid-2021 due to his unavailability to perform normally.

 Early life and career

 Li was born to a rural family.
 He became a professional singer in 1995.
 Before 2018, Li had not signed with any studios.
 He also restrained from getting himself involved in TV shows and popular media.
-On October 23, 2018, Taihe Music's Weibo official account announced that Li Zhi will be partnering.
+On October 23, 2018, Taihe Music's Weibo official account announced that Li Zhi would be partnering.

 Defender of Artists' Copyright

 Li is known as a defender of artists' copyright.
 He had filed lawsuits against music platforms Xiami Music and Kuwo Music.
 In 2017, Li publicly accused the Chinese version of TV show Roast (produced by Tencent) of using his song without permission.
 In 2018, Li filed lawsuits accusing the Tencent Video-produced show The Coming One violating his copyrights when Li's music was used in the program without his legal approval.
 Li asked for 3 million yuan in compensation.
 The court agreed with the copyright infringement.
 However, the TV show did not apologize for the copyright violation and Li was compensated with an amount below what was expected.